Nydia745/wildrydes-site/README.md

 # wildrydes-site
-## tutorial for AWS website deployment
+## code from tutorial for AWS website host